 Get the extension from the part name by taking the substring to the right of the rightmost occurrence of the dot character (“.”) from the rightmost segment.

-Check the Default elements of the Content Types stream, comparing the extension with the value of the Extension attribute.
+Check the Default elements of the Media Types stream, comparing the extension with the value of the Extension attribute.
 The comparison shall be case-insensitive ASCII.

 If there is a Default element with a matching Extension attribute, return the value of its ContentType attribute.
 No further action is required.